pawanbindigan/icvgip2025_tutorial/README.md

 ![Kiran Iyer](/assets/kiran.jpg "Kiran Nanjunda Iyer")
 Kiran Nanjunda Iyer holds the position of Senior Director at Samsung R&D Institute India Bangalore, where he heads the XR Perception Group.

 ## Dr.Pawan Prasad
 ![Dr.Pawan Prasad](/assets/pawan.jpg "Dr.Pawan Prasad")
 Dr.Pawan is the Head of the XR Interactions team at Samsung R&D Institute India Bangalore, where he leads the development of advanced interaction technologies for head-mounted displays, including hand tracking and eye tracking.
 He brings over 15 years of experience in computer vision and computational imaging, with AI playing a central role throughout his work.
 He received his MS and PhD degrees from IIT Madras and has authored more than 40 patents and over 25 research publications.

 ## Basavaraja Vandrotti
 ![Basava](/assets/basava.jpg "Basavaraja Vandrotti")
-Basavaraja is the Head of the XR Scene Perception at Samsung R&D Institute India Bangalore, where he leads the development of advanced scene perception technologies for depth estimation, scene understanding and passthrough.
-He brings over xx years of experience in computer vision. xxxxxxxxxxxxxxxx TBD
+Basavaraja Vandrotti is the Head of the XR Scene Perception at Samsung R&D Institute India Bangalore, where he leads the development of advanced scene perception technologies for depth estimation, scene understanding and passthrough.
+Prior to Samsung, he was with Nokia Inc., India and USA, with responsibilities in developing computer vision solutions for smartphones & AR/VR devices.
+He holds a Master degree from Indian Institute of Science (IISc) Bangalore.
+He has 20 years of professional experience in Computer Vision and Machine Learning, and published around 18+ international conference papers and 40+ patents

 ## Dr.Saurabh Kumar
 ![Saurabh](/assets/saurabh.jpg "Dr.Saurabh Kumar")